jbdemonte/mongoose-elasticsearch-xp/README.md

 ## Prerequisite

+mongoose-elasticsearch-xp requires:

-mongoose-elasticsearch-xp requires mongoose 4.2.2 or later.
+  - mongoose 4.2.2 or later
+  - elasticsearch 2.0 or later

 ## Why this plugin?